Shopify/polaris/polaris.shopify.com/content/components/text-style/index.md

   - fileName: text-style-code.tsx
     title: Code
     description: Use to display inline snippets of code or code-like text.
 ---

-# Text style

-Text style enhances text with additional visual meaning.
-For example, using subdued text to de-emphasize it from its surrounding text.

----

 ## Best practices